tink-crypto/tink/docs/OBJC-HOWTO.md

 have multiple implementations, and you choose a desired implementation by using a key of corresponding type (see the [this section](KEY-MANAGEMENT.md#key-keyset-and-keysethandle) for details).
-A list of primitives and their implemenations currently supported by Tink in Objective-C can be found [here](PRIMITIVES.md#objective-c).
+A list of primitives and their implementations currently supported by Tink in Objective-C can be found [here](PRIMITIVES.md#objective-c).

 You access implementations of a primitive via a factory that corresponds to the